ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ## How to use virtual threads

 The Project Loom team had a choice whether to make virtual threads a separate class in the hierarchy or inherit them from the `Thread` class.
 They chose the second option and now all existing concurrent code can, with little or no change, use virtual threads.
-But as a result of the trade-off, some features that existed for platform threads (for example, thread pools and thread-local variables) are of little use for virtual threads.
-It is the programmer's responsibility to know and control these features described below.
+But as a result of this compromise, some features that existed for platform threads (for example, thread pools and thread-local variables) are of little use for virtual threads.
+It is the programmer's responsibility to know and limit these features.

 Virtual threads are instances of the nonpublic `VirtualThread` class, which is a subclass of the `Thread` class.